 An investor data room is a structured collection of documents you share with potential investors during due diligence.
 It typically contains financials, legal documents, cap table, product information, and team details.
 The goal is to give investors everything they need to evaluate your company in a controlled, trackable environment.

 A board portal is specifically designed for managing board governance - voting, resolutions, meeting scheduling, minutes management.
 A virtual data room is primarily a document storage and sharing tool with access controls.
-Many startups use a VDR for board functions instead of a dedicated board portal because it's simpler and covers the document-sharing use case without the overhead of full governance software.
+Many companies use a VDR for board functions instead of a dedicated board portal because it's simpler and covers the document-sharing use case without the overhead of full governance software.

 It ranges from free to tens of thousands of dollars depending on what you need.
-Ellty plans start at free, with the Data Room plan at $149/month for founders who need NDA gating, granular permissions, and watermarking.
+Ellty plans start at free, with the Data Room plan at $149/month for teams who need NDA gating, granular permissions, and watermarking.
 Enterprise platforms used in M&A typically cost $500-$2,000+/month or are priced per page or per deal, which can push costs into five figures for active transactions.

 At minimum: board meeting decks, financial reports, prior meeting minutes, and any resolutions for approval.
 A more complete setup includes cap table, strategic plans, OKRs, legal agreements, and any significant operational metrics.
 Organize by meeting date and document type so directors can find what they need without asking you for links.